bradley-gersh/hz-convert/README.md

   - Hz values: 261.63, 155.56, 10.01
   ```

-2. From frequency values (menu option 2).
+2. From frequency values.
 All entries must be greater than 0.

   ```txt
   > Hz: 2418 28.24 514